RTEMS/rtems-docs/c_user/object_services.rst

 .. code:: c

     int rtems_object_api_minimum_class(
         int api
     );

 **DIRECTIVE STATUS CODES**

 If ``api`` is not valid, -1 is returned.

 If successful, this service returns the minimum valid for the class portion of an object Id for the specified ``api``.

 **DESCRIPTION:**

 This service returns the minimum valid for the class portion of an object Id for the specified ``api``.

 **NOTES:**

 This directive is strictly local and does not impact task scheduling.

+.. _rtems_object_api_maximum_class:

 OBJECT_API_MAXIMUM_CLASS - Obtain Maximum Class Value
 -----------------------------------------------------